UtahMUG/utahmug-website/_posts/2024-02-23-cube-voyager-wiki.md

 ---
 layout: post
-title: Extra, Extra...We now have a Cube Voyager Tips and Tricks wiki!!!
+title: EXTRA, EXTRA!...We now have a Cube Voyager Tips and Tricks wiki!!!
 categories: WF-TDM
 author: Bill Hereth
 ---